 Sargon of Akkad captured Uruk and Kish through unknown means. ( Public Domain )

-A large part of Sumer (southern Mesopotamia) was under the control of Uruk, and the defeat of Lugal-zage-si meant that Sargon was now the new ruler of the area.
-One of the things Sargon did was to establish an efficient bureaucracy.
+A large part of Sumer (southern Mesopotamia) was under the control of Uruk, and the defeat of Lugal-zage-si meant that Sargon was now the new ruler of the area from which he could launch military campaigns and expand his empire.
+But battles weren’t the only thing on Sargon’s mind and he also sought to maintain the lands under his control.
+To accomplish this, one of the things Sargon did was establish an efficient bureaucracy.
 This was achieved by placing men he trusted in each Sumerian city to rule in his name.

 Sargon the Great.
 (Dave LaFontaine/ CC BY NC ND 2.0 )

 It is from a text known as the Epic of the King of the Battle that we hear of Sargon’s campaign in Anatolia, which was carried out following a request by his merchants there to protect them from the king of Purshahanda (a site yet to be identified).
 The text also states that Sargon crossed the Mediterranean and ended up in Cyprus.

 Sargon himself allegedly wrote of his military prowess, stating: